haoxx0351/Analysis-of-ACORN-HAI/README.md

 #### All-cause mortality
 - Open the `all_cause_mortality` folder.
-- Run the R scripts in numerical order.
+- Run the R scripts step by step.
 - Tables and figures will be saved in `all_cause_mortality/table/` and `all_cause_mortality/figure/` directories.

 #### All-cause readmission
 - Open the `all_cause_readmission` folder.
-- Run the R scripts in numerical order.
+- Run the R scripts step by step.
 - Tables and figures will be saved in `all_cause_readmission/table/` and `all_cause_readmission/figure/` directories.

 #### Attributable mortality